The Tube (1982 TV series): Format

 The cornerstone of the shows was the live performances from three or four bands each week.
 In an era where most music TV shows featured non-stop miming, the fully live sets by the guest artists were innovative (but the sound mix was often very poor, with a curious quality that made it sound like everything had been 'phased').
 The programme would start with a 45-minute magazine section consisting of interviews, fashion items and comedy appearances by a wide range of alternative artistes such as Frank Sidebottom, Alexei Sayle, Vic Reeves (before his association with Bob Mortimer), Foffo Spearjig and French & Saunders.
-During this section Yates would become known for conducting rather flirtatious interviews: in 1985, for example, she prompted Sting to remove his trousers.

 The main presenters were supported, for the first two series, by five newcomers who were picked following a nationally advertised competition: these were Muriel Gray, Gary James, Nick Laird-Clowes, Michel Cremona and Mike Everitt.
 The supporting presenters took turns to co-present.
 Sheffield-born comedian Mark Hurst was also present during the first two series delivering comic monologues in the guise of performance poet Mark Miwurdz.
 Yates was absent throughout the second series as she was on maternity leave, and was replaced by Leslie Ash.
 Ash, however, was hospitalised before the second episode, and was replaced by Tony Fletcher.
 When Ash returned, Fletcher was also retained for the remainder of the second series, but both left on Yates' return.